-At this point, you should be able to build and deploy to Github.
-In Travis, select "Build Now" and wait a minute or two for Travis to do its thing.
-Once Travis has finished building, you'll see a success message in the console indicating that your site is deployed.
+Now you can build and deploy.
+In Travis, select "Build Now”.
+Wait a moment for Travis to build and deploy.
+On completion, you should notice a success message in the console indicating that your site has been deployed.

 One thing to bear in mind is Travis will conveniently deploy whatever you push to your